Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have demonstrated impressive reasoning abilities, such as in solving complex math problems.
 A key factor driving this progress is the use of Chain-of-Thought (CoT) reasoning \citep{wei2022chain}, where the model engages in intermediate deliberation before producing an answer.
 Building on this, recent advances have employed Reinforcement Learning (RL) to further enhance LLM reasoning by optimizing for verifiable outcome rewards \citep{jaech2024openai, guo2025deepseek, yu2025dapo, wei2025swe}.
-Notably, RL-trained models have exhibited emergent behaviors such as generating long CoTs and engaging in self-reflection, a process of backtracking to previous states to correct earlier mistakes, also known as the ``Aha moment'' \citep{guo2025deepseek, zeng2025simplerl}.
-However, despite these compelling phenomena, it remains unclear why and under what conditions reflective reasoning is beneficial at test time, or whether such behaviors will emerge through conventional RL training.
+Notably, RL-trained models have exhibited emergent behaviors such as engaging in self-reflection, a process of revisiting previous states to correct earlier mistakes \citep{guo2025deepseek, zeng2025simplerl}, which offers a potential way for test-time scaling \citep{snell2024scaling,brown2024large} by generating longer CoTs.
+However, despite these compelling phenomena, it remains unclear why and under what conditions self-reflections are beneficial, or whether such behaviors will emerge through conventional RL training.

-Prevalent views attempt to explain the usefulness of test-time reflections as exploratory steps that provide additional contexts for more optimal decision-making.
-Yet in Markovian RL, the exploration–exploitation trade-off is resolved entirely during training: the agent interleaves exploration and exploitation to learn a training-time optimal deterministic policy, but switches to pure exploitation at test time.
-As a result, conventional RL allows a Markovian policy to be optimal by simply memorizing, i.e., deterministically outputting, training solutions once they are encountered by stochastic exploratory policies through repeated trial-and-error.
-Moreover, the Markov assumption restricts the policy to condition decisions solely on the current state rather than on contextual information gathered through exploration, offering no incentives to adaptively explore with reflections.
-In summary, under conventional Markovian RL, there is no guarantee that reflective explorations will emerge during training, nor does it explain why such explorations might be advantageous at test time.